aonez/NightShiftPatcher/README.md

 ## In case of error

-- If the system does not properly boot, restart in [single-user mode](https://support.apple.com/en-bh/HT201573) or with the [recovery partition](https://support.apple.com/en-us/HT201314).
+- If the system does not boot, restart in [single-user mode](https://support.apple.com/en-bh/HT201573) or with the [recovery partition](https://support.apple.com/en-us/HT201314).

 - The backup file can be found here: